Highlights Of The Program

 University of Warsaw

-• Reviewing recent advances in PEC systems enabling more sustainable and scalable energy conversion pathways
+• Reviewing recent advances in PEC systems that enable more sustainable and scalable energy conversion pathways

 • Utilising seawater as an abundant electrolyte while addressing cost and resource constraints in system design

-• Integrating metal deposition at the cathode to combining energy generation with valuable material recovery
+• Integrating metal deposition at the cathode for combining energy generation with valuable material recovery

-• Enhancing efficiency through PV tandem configurations optimizing solar spectrum use in hybrid systems
+• Enhancing efficiency through PV tandem configurations, optimising solar spectrum use in hybrid systems

 14:55 - 15:00